BRISC Claims Bordereaux AnALYST

 The process doesn’t scale with your book.

-From Raw File to IMS-Ready Output.
+From Raw Files to Export-Ready Output.
 No Manual Steps.

 1. Ingest the Raw Claims Bordereaux